robertdebock/robertdebock.github.io/my-manifesto.md

 # My Manifesto

-The keep a sharp eye on what is "right" in software development, here are a few rules I agree with.
+To keep a sharp eye on what is "right" in software development, here are a few rules I agree with.

 ## Priorities
 When working on code, these are priorities: